 traditionally gulab jamuns are fried in ghee. you can go the traditional way if you want or just fry them in oil like i have done.

-i used to make gulab jamun with evaporated milk and cottage cheese. the taste of gulab jamun made with evaporated milk is different than this recipe. this version of gulab jamun is soft, melt in the mouth and taste delicious with a milky taste. you can also check these other variations of gulab jamuns:
+i used to and still make gulab jamun recipe with khoya or evaporated milk and cottage cheese. the taste of gulab jamun made with khoya/evaporated milk is different than this recipe. this version of gulab jamun is soft, melt in the mouth and taste delicious with a milky taste. you can also check these other variations of gulab jamuns:

 i have even made gulab jamuns with sweet potatoes and these were a vegan version. hopefully i shall be able to post the vegan gulab jamun recipe too.

-the whole trick is to get the right consistency in the gulab jamun dough. if you get it right, then making these gulab jamuns are a cakewalk and you won’t feel like buying them from outside….. since then it becomes an easy recipe. please take note of step nos 6,7 and 8. i have mentioned all the tips and suggestions in the steps which can become a bit tricky, if not rightly done. so please take your time to read each step carefully.
+the whole trick is to get the right consistency in the gulab jamun dough. if you get it right, then making these gulab jamuns with milk powder are a cakewalk and you won’t feel like buying them from outside….. since then it becomes an easy recipe. please take note of step nos 6, 7 and 8. i have mentioned all the tips and suggestions in the steps which can become a bit tricky, if not rightly done. so please take your time to read each step carefully.

 - 1 cup milk powder